fwip/mtg_pronouns/reworded_cards.md

 Ghastlord of Fugue is unblockable.

-Whenever Ghastlord of Fugue deals combat damage to a player, they reveals their hand.
+Whenever Ghastlord of Fugue deals combat damage to a player, that player reveals their hand.
 You choose a card from it.
-They exiles that card.
+That player exiles that card.

 **4 / 4**